nelmio/alice/README.md

 Note: You can also pass an array of filenames if you have multiple files with references spanning more than one.

+#### Options

+`Fixtures::load` accepts a third `$options` argument that is an array with the following keys:

+- locale: the default locale
+- providers: an array of additional Faker providers
+- seed: a seed to make sure Faker generates data consistently across runs, set to null to disable (defaults to 1)

 ### Detailed Usage ###

 If you want a bit more control you can instantiate the various object yourself